sass/sass/proposal/package-importer.changes.md

 * Remove specified order in the global import list, as users can specify the order within the `importers` option.

+* Specify importer ordering for the Legacy API.

 ## Draft 1

 * Initial draft